 While in Warsaw, we stayed in a great Airbnb apartment with an incredible view!
 Perfect for a quick stay in the city, it had everything we needed and enjoyed the most amazing view of the city skyline!
 Unfortunately, updating this post, it seems this particular Airbnb is no longer available for rental, but you can find many other budget friendly options on Airbnb.

 With just a few days, we only scratched the surface of what this interesting city has to offer.
-But, hopefully, this Warsaw travel guide should give you a great idea of how to spend three days in Warsaw.
+But, hopefully, this Warsaw travel guide should give you a great idea of how to spend a weekend in Warsaw.